 Sigla at Village Books

-I have an exhibition of prints from my Sigla book currently on show at Village Books in Leeds.
+An exhibition of prints from Sigla are currently on show at Village Books in Leeds.
 Sigla seeks to examine written language, meaning and ambiguity through a set of typographic glyphs which the Irish author James Joyce devised for his novel Finnegans Wake.
 Risograph printed in two colours by Knust in Nijmegen, the Netherlands.
 Hand-sewn using green and blue thread (25 copies in green, 25 in blue).
 Published by Jordskred.
 The exhibition closes on 14 May, 2017.